iandennismiller/xenadu/readme.markdown

 xenadu_instance(env)
 ```

-4. Set the ssh['address'] to point to your machine
+4. Set the `ssh['address']` to point to your machine

-5. Edit mapping to list the files you want to track.  mapping is a python list, where each item in the list represents one file on the remote host.
-An item like ['/etc/hosts', "hosts", Perm.root_644] consists of 3 values:
+5. Edit `mapping` to list the files you want to track.  `mapping` is a python list, where each item in the list represents one file on the remote host.
+An item like `['/etc/hosts', "hosts", Perm.root_644]`consists of 3 values:

-- the complete path of the file on the remote host (/etc/hosts)
+- the complete path of the file on the remote host (`/etc/hosts`)
-- the filename as it is locally stored (hosts)
+- the filename as it is locally stored (`hosts`)
-- the permissions that file should have on the remote host (here, owner is root and permission is 644).
+- the permissions that file should have on the remote host (here, owner is `root` and permission is `644`).

-6. Make your xenadu definition executable, and grab all of those files from the remote host:
+6. Grab all of those files from the remote host:

 ```
-chmod 755 augusta.py
 ./augusta.py --grab-all
 ```